Review of Tunecore

 The reason that Tunecore gets more appealing the bigger you are is because it charges a flat fee, and that fee only really becomes worth it if you sell around $950 worth of music a year in comparision to CDBaby.

 Another major benefit of the service is their synchronization licensing.
 Which allows you to make your music available to music supervisors for use in film and television.
 Essentially synchronization licensing lets you put your tracks into a database for content creators to use it in their own media.
 Things like television shows, commercials and large music events.
 These really snowball because once your song gets played in a commercial everyone’s going to be googling the title and picking up your track.

 If you’re part of the sync licensing Tunecore also does some legwork for you by trying to find potential placements for you.
 But for it to be worth it your mixes have to stand head and shoulders above everyone else’s and be specifically designed for use in different types of media.
 I’ve wrote a bit of a guide on how to build and sell beats for specific uses here.

 Is Tunecore a Scam For New Artists?

 The main problem with the above paragraph is the annual fee, the first year for an album is cheap at $35.99 but the following years it costs $50 to keep your album on the platform’s roster.
-If you’re not making the sales you’re just going to be losing money and should check out this course on how to make your sound to make it as marketable as possible.
+If you’re not making the sales you’re just going to be losing money and should check out this article on how to make your sound as marketable as possible.

 As mentioned above CDBaby is a great alternative if you’re expecting lower sales.
 With no recurring fee, but they skim a percentage of what you sell.
 Both services provide a nice way to reach potential audiences and are a great way to bring in some extra money that can be used to improve your setup or free up some time to continue to create.
 But if you’re looking at a distribution service be sure to pick the one that’s right for where you’re at professionally.